richelbilderbeek/dlip/report/README.md

 ### What is a deep neural network?

 A deep neural network is a neural network which uses multiple hidden layers.
 This type of networks can be used to execute far more complex tasks, but the layers also make the network almost impossible to understand.

+## What is an API

+An API makes it easier for programmers to interact with hardware, databases and other stuff.
+It combines certain actions to save programmers from having to write the same standard code all the time.
+Just as a GUI makes it easier for people to use programs, API's make it easier for developers to use certain technologies in building applications.
+By abstracting the underlying implementation and only exposing objects or actions the developer needs, an API reduces the cognitive load on a programmer.[5]

 ## What is a neural network used for?